 of Federal Poverty Level

 Medicaid expansion in Montana was initially approved through June 2019.
 Montana voters rejected an initiative in 2018 that would have permanently expanded Medicaid in the state and imposed a tobacco tax to fund the state’s portion of the cost.
-But in 2019, Montana enacted legislation that extends Medicaid expansion in the state for another six years, albeit with a work requirement that will need federal approval in order to be implemented.
+But in 2019, Montana enacted legislation that extended Medicaid expansion in the state for another six years, albeit with a work requirement.
 The state submitted the work requirement proposal to CMS in August 2019.
-Soon thereafter, state officials announced that the work requirement could be delayed by up to a year.
-It is still pending federal review, and will not take effect in January 2020 as originally scheduled.
+But the approval process was hampered by the COVID pandemic, and the work requirement proposal had not been approved by the end of 2020.

 Rejected ballot initiative would have generated funds to continue Medicaid expansion past 2019

 Montana’s initial Medicaid expansion waiver was effective for five years, from 2016 through 2020.
 However, it was contingent upon the state legislature reauthorizing the program after June 30, 2019.
 Without legislative reauthorization, Medicaid expansion would have ended as of July 2019.
 To avoid the sunsetting of the program, proponents of Medicaid expansion gathered signatures in 2018 to get a measure on the ballot that would have increased tobacco taxes to fund ongoing Medicaid expansion and eliminate the current sunset provision.